Peer effect analysis with latent processes: Causality, stochastic process, and likelihood

-where $\mathcal{P}$ contains permutations of the $G$ people who opted in, to which the remaining people are appended in any order, and $c_g \equaldef \sum_{i=g+1}^N \lambda_i^{+_{\{1, \cdots, g\} \cap W}}$. \end{theorem}
+where $\mathcal{P}$ contains permutations of the $G$ people who opted in, to which the remaining people are appended in any order, and $\Lambda_g \equaldef \sum_{i=g+1}^N \lambda_{p_i}^{+\{p_1, \cdots, p_g\}}$. \end{theorem}

-The following example shows that the process is a generalization of standard i.i.d. exponential draws.
-The heterogeneity in rates induce different distributions, while the peer effects reflected in $\lambda^+ \neq \lambda$ create spatial dependence.
+The following example shows that the process generalizes i.i.d. exponential draws.
+The heterogeneity in the rates induces different distributions between individuals, while the peer effects reflected in $\lambda^+ \neq \lambda$ create spatial dependence.